jaredjennings/helm-thehive/README.md

 cd into it, and

 ```
-helm install .
+helm install my-thehive .
 ```

 You'll need to customize the values.yaml or provide some `--set` command line options, of course.

+### Smallest install: local database, index and attachments

-On my single-node home k3s 1.20.2 cluster with stock Traefik 1.7 and Helm 3.5.2, this does the trick for
+On my single-node home k3s 1.20.2 cluster with stock Traefik 1.7 and Helm 3.5.2, this does the trick for me:
-me:

 ```
 helm install -n thehive my-thehive . \